MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 > [!div class="checklist"]
 > * Clone a sample repository from GitHub.
 > * Use FCIDUMP files as argument parameters for chemical modelling and simulation applications.
-> * Run resource estimation for large-scale problem, which is a double-factorized chemistry sample.
+> * Run resource estimation for a large-scale problem, which is a double-factorized chemistry sample.

 ## Prerequisites